 Fueling Your Workout

-Pre- and Post Workout snacks and meals are important, but did you know that they don’t provide energy to your muscles and calls?
+Pre- and Post Workout snacks and meals are important, but did you know that they don’t provide energy to your muscles and cells?
 That energy source for your body’s working tissue is Adenosine Triphosphate (ATP).
+The is what is used in fueling your workout.

 ATP is a molecule that consists of adenine, a ribose group and three phosphate molecules.
 When a muscle receives a signal to contract, ATP is broken down into Adenosine Diphosphate (ADP) and an inorganic Phosphate molecule by a process called ATP hydrolysis.
 The energy that our muscles use is not from the adenosine or from the phosphate, but rather from the bond that hold the Phosphate to the adenosine.